Mild cognitive impairment: Treatment

-The American Academy of Neurology's (AAN) clinical practice guideline on mild cognitive impairment from January 2018 stated that clinicians should identify modifiable risk factors in individuals with MCI, assess functional impairments, provide treatment for any behavioral or neuropsychiatric symptoms, and monitor the individual's cognitive status over time.
+The American Academy of Neurology's (AAN) clinical practice guideline on MCI from January 2018 stated that clinicians should identify modifiable risk factors in individuals with MCI, assess functional impairments, provide treatment for any behavioral or neuropsychiatric symptoms, and monitor the individual's cognitive status over time.
 It also stated that medications which cause cognitive impairment should be discontinued or avoided if possible.
 Due to the lack of evidence supporting the efficacy of cholinesterase inhibitors in individuals with MCI, the AAN guideline stated that clinicians who choose to prescribe them for the treatment of MCI must inform patients about the lack of evidence supporting this therapy.
 The guideline also indicated that clinicians should recommend that individuals with MCI engage in regular physical exercise for cognitive symptomatic benefits; clinicians may also recommend cognitive training, which appears to provide some symptomatic benefit in certain cognitive measures.
+Current evidence suggests that cognition-based interventions do improve mental performance (i.e. memory, executive function, attention, and speed) in older adults and people with mild cognitive impairment.
+Especially, immediate and delayed verbal recall resulted in higher performance gains from memory training.

+Diet improvements are likely beneficial to MCI.
+However, there is currently limited evidence to form a strong conclusion to recommend particular carbohydrate supplements in preventing or reducing cognitive decline in older adults with normal cognition or mild cognitive impairment.

 According to research conducted in England, people with MCI often do not receive adequate care and support in healthcare settings.
 This leaves them and their families in a limbo with uncertainty regarding their futures and the fear of possibly developing dementia.
 The lack of services also fails to point them to effective ways to prevent dementia such as exercise and social contact.
 Successful dementia prevention services would have to be tailored to people's preferences and backgrounds.